paigeyeung/exoplanetresearchworkshop/index.md

 <div class="page-display" markdown="1">

-# Signups Open
+# Exoplanet Research Workshop 2021

-Signups are open for the next iteration of the Exoplanet Research Workshop!
-If you're a pre-college student or early undergraduate interested in contributing to exoplanet research as part of [NASA's Exoplanet Watch](https://exoplanets.nasa.gov/exoplanet-watch/about-exoplanet-watch/){:target="_blank"} and possibly writing a paper on your findings, sign up at the link below, and we will get in touch with you soon.
+We are currently running our second iteration of the Exoplanet Research Workshop and welcome new participants on a rolling basis.
+If you're a pre-college student or early undergraduate interested in contributing to exoplanet research as part of [NASA's Exoplanet Watch](https://exoplanets.nasa.gov/exoplanet-watch/about-exoplanet-watch/){:target="_blank"} and possibly writing a paper on your findings, sign up for our mailing list at the link below, and we will get in touch with you soon.

 [Sign Up](https://forms.gle/kpLY8XEyMteNnsPg8){: .button target="_blank"}